KonsanAlide/KonsanNet/README.md

 ## description:
    this version had been used in a middle project in my work,I will update it regularly in the future.
 ## Remaining issues:
-*    1.add a send list to the server
-*    2.add a message forwarding logic in the server to let us to forward some data to third party
+*    1.add a message forwarding logic in the server to let us to forward some data to third party
-*    3.add the timeout process logic in the message processing
+*    2.add the timeout process logic in the message processing
-*    4.count the processing time of a message packet, record the slow operations

 ## Modified stuff:
 ### this version modify too many things, show as: